pyrsmk/W/README.md

 W aims to solve this for you.

-Note that, to support mobile devices well, you should use this meta markup : `<meta name="viewport" content="width=device-width, initial-scale=1, minimum-scale=1, maximum-scale=1, user-scalable=no, shrink-to-fit=no">`.
+Please note that if you want to support mobile devices well I advise you to use this meta markup : `<meta name="viewport" content="width=device-width, initial-scale=1, minimum-scale=1, maximum-scale=1, user-scalable=no, shrink-to-fit=no">`.
+This line of code should really be present in any website.

 Install
 -------